karpovep/poc/README.md

 Each Node should implement the following functionality:
 * accept configuration to be able to connect to other Nodes
 * serve HTTP/2 to accept incoming connections from other Nodes
-* accept connections from the clients (same server VS another one - ?
-TBD)
+* accept connections from the clients - separate server
 * subscriptions from clients to objects by type
 * daemon functionality for monitoring in-memory objects and transferring objects between instances
 * repository - to save data to